Jack Schwager

 "Once it becomes too popular, you start getting a whole bunch of fake breakouts and very short-term wild swings.
 The trends are still there, but they become choppier — and the edge that once printed money is now much smaller."

-Trader routines, the 'Market Wizard' term, and advice for interviewers
+Trader routines, the origin of the 'Market Wizard' term, and the WSJ review that sold out overnight

 "Think in terms of conversation — listen to what the other person is saying, because the answers will often lead to better tangents than the questions you planned to ask."